 - Week 4: Real Estate Market Report

-You could compliment these activities with Youtube videos, Live Streams, Buyer and Seller Seminars or Webinars, and social media posts.
+You could complement these activities with Youtube videos, Live Streams, Buyer and Seller Seminars or Webinars, and social media posts.

 What is Search Engine Optimization?